5 Lockdown Parenting Projects

 To prepare all you have to do is go through your photos and select your favorites from every year – birthdays, vacations, holidays…and save them on a drive that you can connect to your television (or any other screen).
 Prepare snacks and gather the family to enjoy a fun evening of throwback moments.
 Your kids will love it!

-An added bonus is that you can share your favorite photos with their grandparents and other family members who you’ve not seen in a while.
+An added bonus with online albums or presentations is that you can share your favorite photos with their grandparents and other family members who aren't there and you haven't seen in a while.

 5. Teach Them a New Hobby

-If they’re interested you can teach them a new hobby – you’ll enjoy some fun quality time together and they will acquire a new skill.
+If they’re interested, you can teach them a new hobby – you’ll enjoy some fun quality time together and they'll acquire a new skill.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.